yandex-cloud/docs/en/_includes/security/standard/virtualenv-safe-config.md

 #### 3.31 The {{ certificate-manager-full-name }} certificate is valid for at least 30 days {#certificate-validity}

-You can use {{ certificate-manager-full-name }} to manage TLS certificates for your API gateways in the API Gateway, as well as your websites and buckets in {{ objstorage-name }}. {{ alb-name }} is integrated with {{ certificate-manager-short-name }} for storing and installing certificates. it is recommended that you use {{ certificate-manager-short-name }} to obtain your certificates and rotate them automatically.
+You can use {{ certificate-manager-full-name }} to manage TLS certificates for your API gateways in the API Gateway, as well as your websites and buckets in {{ objstorage-name }}. {{ alb-name }} is integrated with {{ certificate-manager-short-name }} for storing and installing certificates.
+We recommend that you use {{ certificate-manager-short-name }} to obtain your certificates and rotate them automatically.

 When using TLS in your application, we recommend that you limit the list of your trusted root certificate authorities (root CA).